RocketSoftware/BankDemo/demos/onprem/psqlpac/README.md

 11. Enter a valid user-id - a suitable user-id is **B0001** with any characters for the password as the password is not validated.

-12. In ESCWA, select the BANKSOR under **SORs**.
+12. In ESCWA, select the BANKPSOR under **SORs**.
 Expand BANKPAC and note the two Enterprise Server instances BANKPAC1 and BANKPAC2